uandere/solana-twitter/README.md

     at get value (reactivity.esm-bundler.js:994:147)
 ```

-However, these are changes to the original episode that will do the
+However, these are the changes to the original episode that will do
-job:
+the job:

 File: `useWorkspase.js`
 ```diff